 Kodo ko Jaanr is consumed in a decorated bamboo vessel locally called "toongbaa".
 Fermented mass of finger millet is put into the "toongbaa", little amount of warm water is added upto the edge, after 10-12 min, liquor is sipped through a narrow bamboo straw called "pipsing" having a hole in a side near the bottom to avoid passing of grits.
 Jaanr is believed to be a tonic for ailing persons and postnatal women.
 After consumption, grits of finger millets are used as fodder for pigs and cattle.

-Raksi is a clear distilled wine with characteristic aroma prepared from fermented starchy materials mostly Bhaate Jaanr.
+Raksi Raksi is a clear distilled wine with characteristic aroma prepared from fermented starchy materials mostly Bhaate Jaanr.